SamPom100/CS411_Project/Assignments/Assignment2.md

 &nbsp;

 ## User Story 6:
-“As a user, I want to be able to filter my search better to select the correct desired destination” User opens our web-app
+Topic sentence: “As a user, I want to be able to filter my search better to select the correct desired destination” Happy path:
+  - User opens our web-app
-User logs into their profile
+  - User logs into their profile
-User enters their desired location
+  - User enters their desired location
-If the name of the location entered has multiple destinations:
+  - If the name of the location entered has multiple destinations:
-More context for the location (the state and country) is shown
+  - More context for the location (the state and country) is shown Unhappy path:
+  - User opens our web-app
+  - User logs into their profile
+  - User enters their desired location
+  - The web-app does not show enough context making the user select the incorrect destination Feature significance: This feature would enable users to enter and select the correct desired locations.
+For example, if the user's desired location is Miami in Florida, but the the web-app selects another city with the same name like Miami in Ohio, it would be incorrect and thus, having this feature would eliminate any such issues.